-- Until December 15, 2017, the test can also be done at our office.
-However, after that date testing will be unavailable in office and should be done at lab as above.
-If prior to December 15, 2017, call the office one day prior to your anticipated drop off to be sure the doctor will be in the office to perform the microscopic evaluation of the specimen.
-You should obtain the specimen at home, keep it at room temperature, and you or your designee, after confirming by phone that we will be in office, should bring the specimen to our office within three hours of ejaculation.
-We will call you that day with the result.
+- You should obtain the specimen at home, keep it at room temperature, and you or your designee should bring the Rx for the test, and the specimen, to the lab.
+We will call you once we get result.
 If you are called and told there are a few sperm in your specimen it does not mean that the vasectomy has failed.
 However, additional specimens will be requested and you will be asked to continue alternative birth control until clearance of sperm is assured.

 - Other options for testing have recently become available:

 - Useful option for post vasectomy semen testing is the use of the Mail-In Kit.
 This mailer test can be arranged and paid for on-line by visiting www.sementesting.org.
 Test is completed at home and mailer is then dropped in any US mail box.

 - Sperm Check Vasectomy: SpermCheck® VASECTOMY Home Test Kit.
 New test and more data is needed to be sure it is as good as other options above.